tippenein/slab/README.md

 ## What you get

 A running yesod api with seeds, tests, CI (circle.yml), google oauth, a dumb-simple role system, among other things.

+## Using this to serve a frontend

+There is a `templates` directory with `default-layout-wrapper.hamlet` which you can serve your initial frontend with (probably linking in something from `static/js/bundle.js` ).
+The `default-layout.hamlet` is just included if you want to separate the wrapper and actual rendered html further.
+You can read more about those in yesod documentation.